perfsonar/docs/install_centos_fullinstall.rst

 CentOS Full Install Guide
 *************************

-The CentOS Full Install distribution is an ISO image that can be mounted to a CD, DVD, or USB drive.
-The image contains all the required packages so internet connectivity is not required for the initial install.
+The CentOS Full Install distribution is an ISO image that can be mounted to a DVD or USB drive.
+The image contains all the required packages so Internet connectivity is not required for the initial install.
+The document describes step-by-step how to install this distribution.

 .. seealso::  See :ref:`GettingChooseInstall` for more information on choosing an installation type.